hipe/tmx/fields/doc/issues/012-normal-normalization.md

           having a required boolean field you may have to write a norm function yourself.)

-      ANYWAY, if the formal attribute is "required" and the corresponding actual value (after any normalization) qualifies as "not provided" (or "not set") by the working definition, THEN add a symbolic reference to this formal attribute to the ordered set (not array) and continue processing. (why we do not withdraw from futher processing at this point will be explained at [#here.J.2].)
+      ANYWAY, if the association is "required" and the corresponding actual value (after any normalization) qualifies as "not provided" (or "not set") by the working definition, THEN add a symbolic reference to this association to the ordered set (not array) and continue processing. (why we do not withdraw from futher processing at this point will be explained at [#here.J.2].)